5ajaki/SPP2-Applications/20459-SPP2 GovPal Application.md

 * **Key Activities:**

-  + Develop a dashboard to assist stewards and token holders in making more informed decisions by providing real-time insights, trend analysis, and sentiment reports.
+  + Develop a dashboard to assist stewards and token holders in making more informed decisions by providing real-time insights such as delegate activity or proposal impact analysis with trend analysis including voting behavior trends, delegate consistency, or community sentiment shifts, and sentiment reports.
   + Offer decision-making frameworks based on governance best practices and historical trends, helping stakeholders navigate complex governance situations.
   + Ensure that AI-driven suggestions are presented as insights, helping them optimize their decision-making process while respecting the community’s voice.
 We want to build it in a way that we could give AI a voice if we want to.
 * **Objective:** Equip stakeholders with the tools they need to be up to speed, reduce friction in governance processes, and improve overall community engagement.